 • It is cheap.
 One beer in a restaurant has an average cost of 1.15 Euro

 • It is strong and flavourful.
-You have lots and lots of local and imported beer with different flavours to fulfil everybody’s expectations.
+You have lots and lots of local and imported beer with different flavors to fulfill everybody’s expectations.

-• It is an easy way to get the temperature dropping in the hot days when you’re in Romania.
+• It is an easy way to get the temperature dropping on the hot days when you’re in Romania.
 You know that there’s nothing better than a cold beer to beat the weather!

-Beraria H is the largest restaurant in Bucharest and the largest brewery in the Eastern Europe.
+Beraria H is the largest restaurant in Bucharest and the largest brewery in Eastern Europe.
 It is located in Pavilion H from Park Herastrau.
-Beraria H has an area of 4975 sq m indoor and area of 3200 sq m outdoor, where are the terrace and the parking space.
+Beraria H has an area of 4975 sqm indoor and area of 3200 sqm outdoor, where are the terrace and the parking space.

 Beraria H has up to 2,000 seats, a superb terrace located on the lake Herastrau and bar areas, a restaurant, and pub.

-Hanu’ Berarilor is a unique place in Bucharest.
-It is a place where you can taste the best dishes along with a cheerful potion – beer.
+A unique place in Bucharest where you can taste the best dishes along with a cheerful potion – beer.
 If you want to tipple you must come here!
 It’s a great place, with a capacity of 800 people.
 The restaurant is hosted in a historical building – Casa Oprea Soare – and preserves original elements of furnishings and authentic recipes from the interwar period.